Integer-Ctrl/machine-learning-compilers/docs_sphinx/chapters/neon.rst

         fmla v20.4s, v3.4s, v4.s[0]
     ...

 We store the full 16 computed floats back to memory but only add an offset of 15 floats because the last float isn't used.
-The last 15 values are exactly stored (8+4+2+1).
+However, the last 15 values are exactly stored (8+4+2+1) back to memory to not write into memory we maybe not own.

 .. code-block:: asm
     :linenos: